-This detail drawing (drawn outside a few years ago) shows an oddity that appears at the foot of a tree that’s scarcely four feet from the back steps.
+This detail drawing (drawn outside a few years ago) shows an oddity that appears at the foot of a tree that’s scarcely four feet from our back steps.

 These clouds are further away, but I sat in a lawn chair just a few feet from the above mentioned tree while I drew the clouds.
 Such scenes are available from anywhere around the house, around town, or in the countryside.
-All you have to do is look up!
+All you have to do is look!

 When looking for plein air subjects, keep an eye on the big picture, but also be aware that your subject will most likely be a very small part of the big picture.